-Clarity Pharmaceuticals (ASX:CU6) has surged over 600% in the last year to be a $2bn company!
+Clarity Pharmaceuticals (ASX:CU6) is off all time highs but is a $600m company!
 Is it the next Telix?

-Clarity Pharmaceuticals (ASX:CU6) is now a multi-billion dollar company, less than 3 years after an IPO that valued the company at $350m.
+When we last wrote about Clarity Pharmaceuticals (ASX:CU6), in July last year, it was a multi-billion dollar company, less than 3 years after an IPO that valued the company at $350m.

-How did Clarity achieve this feat?
-And is there more growth to come – is it the next Telix Pharmaceuticals, or could it go even better?
+In retrospect, that was kind of a kiss of death because it retreated back to $700m.
+So where to next for the company?
+Is it the next Telix Pharmaceuticals, or could it go even better?
 Well, to answer the latter question, that will all depend on whether or not it can get regulatory approval.
-But the regulatory signs have been so far so good.

 Introduction to Clarity Pharmaceuticals (ASX:CU6)